 This is where care navigation comes into play.
 Among the barrage of point solutions that were pitched to me regularly, care navigation was the only system uniquely equipped to move the needle for employers.
 Why?
-Because patient navigation is not just another point solution, it is a platform that guides employees to the support they need, when they need it.
+Because clinical navigation is not just another point solution, it is a platform that guides employees to the support they need, when they need it.
 Smarter clinical navigation serves as the front door to the broader healthcare ecosystem, simplifying healthcare and guiding health decisions through a clinician-led lens and ensuring employees are educated on the value of the benefits being offered to them.

 It would be understandable to lose “care navigation” in the abyss of emails sent to consultants from vendors, but it would be a mistake.
 Three-fourths of consultants say that independent navigation specialists are best at providing care navigation services when compared to insurance companies and healthcare providers.
 And, a vast majority (90%) say that companies offering employees a single point of access to their benefits demonstrate meaningful savings on claims costs.

 Health guides serve as more than just advocates; they’re healthcare educators.
 When approached by employees seeking to understand their healthcare, they act as trusted advisors with the expertise and the resources to triage and direct them to the right care at the right time.

 Healthcare has reached a critical point.
 Employers are spending more money but getting less value as the health benefits landscape becomes increasingly crowded, leaving employees confused about the options available to them.
 Care navigation has risen to the top as the preferred solution for helping employers optimize their healthcare spend while guiding employees to the highest quality care and optimal medication at the lowest cost.
 A solution like this is changing the healthcare landscape for good—and if consultants fail to bring clinical navigation to clients and their employees, another consultant will.

 What consultants should know about the healthcare revolution.